If you wish more information please contact us.

 Will I see the Mendenhall Glacier?

 Locals know the Mendenhall Glacier as the “drive-up glacier”.
 All glaciers are magnificent and this is one that you can see while in Juneau with a simple twenty-minute drive from downtown.
-The visitors center provides access for viewing from approximately one mile away, it is not accessible by foot.
+The visitor center provides access for viewing from approximately one mile away.
+The face of the glacier is typically not accessible by foot, unless a hearty and long hike is part of your plans.
 Its easy access has made the Mendenhall Glacier well known.
-We highly recommend that you see glaciers from the air!
+We highly recommend that you also see glaciers from the air! *Fun fact: the Taku Glacier, included in our tours, is the LARGEST glacier in the Juneau Icefield!

 Glaciers are one of Mother Nature’s most effective erosion agents.
 The various rock debris you see on the glaciers are the result of the scouring of the bedrock as it moves down the valley.